 Gross rental yield for Stuttgart: 3.7% annually based on average rent vs. buy prices.

-Yes, as a designated 'tight housing market' in Baden-Württemberg, new rental contracts in Stuttgart generally cannot exceed the local rent index (Mietspiegel) by more than 10%.
+Yes, Stuttgart is classified as a 'tight housing market,' meaning new rental contracts generally cannot exceed the local rent index (Mietspiegel) by more than 10%.